Skip to contents

 Use

 The main function is bdlim4.
-See the help file for that function for a detailed example.
+See the help file for that function for a simple example.
 The summary and plot functions can be used to make inference on the results.
 Specifically:

 • The model probabilities from the summary or indicate which pattern of heterogeneity is best supported by the data.